AshishSinha5/AshisSInha5.github.io/_posts/2023-07-13-huberLLM-Retrieval-Augmented-LLM-for-Huberman-Podcast.md

 - Document Transformers - Split docs, convert to QnA, drop redundant documents.
 - Text Embedding Models - Unstructured text to embedding
 - Vector store - store and search over embedded data
-- Retriever -query your data

-In this section we'll be using document loader to load our Huberman podcast transcripts
+- Retriever -query your dataIn this section, we'll be using document loader to load our Huberman podcast transcripts

 We are using the `TextLoader` to load plain text files to avoid any parsing errors.
-We can also use the other options available such `multithreading`, `silenterrors`, etc. (see https://python.langchain.com/docs/modules/data_connection/document_loaders/how_to/file_directory)
+We can also use the other options available such `multithreading`, `silenterrors`, etc. (see [https://python.langchain.com/docs/modules/data_connection/document_loaders/how_to/file_directory](https://python.langchain.com/docs/modules/data_connection/document_loaders/how_to/file_directory))

 ```python